 Cycle to Farm Ride

-Cycle to Farm is a popular series of organized group road bike ride in the Black Mountain area that encourages and promotes local food, local farms and agritourism by bicycle in the South.
-In 2014, rides are offered in 2 locations near Asheville: Black Mountain July 19 and Sandy Mush is October 11.
+Cycle to Farm is a popular, organized group road bike ride in the Black Mountain area that encourages and promotes local food, local farms and agritourism.
 Riders experience a beautiful but challenging metric century route (62 miles), enjoy tasty food samples at "Farm Stops" hosted by local farms, and purchase products at each Farm.
 See our Cycle to Farm Guide.